 Earnings and Risk

-Regarding earnings and risk, Indexed Universal Life (IUL) policies provide security by capping both gains and losses through interest rate limitations.
+Indexed life insurance policies provide security by capping both gains and losses through interest rate limitations.

-However, this means that your funds may not be able to maximize their earning potential fully.
+However, this means that your funds may not be able to fully maximize their earning potential.

 On the flip side, in a 401(k) plan, you can invest in mutual funds and other securities based on your time frame for investing and risk tolerance.

-Your rate of return is still tied to how well these investments perform, and there is no cap imposed by an insurance company.
+Your rate of return is still tied to how well these investments perform, and an insurance company imposes no cap.

 Most 401(k) accounts offer more flexibility regarding asset types and diversification without performance caps.
 However, they are also subject to market volatility.